 Back in 2015, Yahoo! shut down a service I used to love called Yahoo Pipes.
 It allowed you to combine and filter XML-based RSS feeds to create a new RSS feed containing the data you wanted.

-At the time, I looked for a decent alternative and didn’t find anything.. until recently, when I realised that Logic Apps (which I’d been creating for over a year at work) were actually comparable to a next-gen version of Yahoo Pipes, with A LOT more functionality.
+At the time, I looked for a decent alternative and didn’t find anything.. until I realised that Logic Apps (a Microsoft Azure resource) were actually comparable to a next-gen version of Yahoo Pipes, with A LOT more functionality.

 While Pipes would just output RSS, Logic Apps can output the result into pretty much anything you want..
 JSON, email, other APIs, Twitter, spreadsheets (Office 365 and Google Sheets).. the list goes on and on!